nmayorov/nmayorov.github.io/content/posts/rts_as_optimization.md

 ## Case of rectangular $G_k$ with $m < n$

 In this case the inverse of $Q_k^\prime$ can't be computed and thus the time propagation terms can't be formed directly.
-To overcome this problem the noises should be considered as unknown variables which need to be estimated along with $x$.
+To overcome this problem the noise vectors should be considered as unknown variables which need to be estimated along with $x$.
 The following cost function is minimized:

 $$